-Students are assigned to academic advisors upon enrollment.
-The role of the advisor is to serve as the primary contact with the student for his or her total academic activities while enrolled at CCCC.
+Students are assigned to an academic advisor upon enrollment.
+The role of the advisor is to serve as the primary contact with the student for his or her total academic activities while enrolled at CCCC to provide referrals to college resources, and to assist in overall academic and career planning.

-The student is expected to confer periodically with his advisor and success team regarding academic standing, early registration, or any other areas of concern.
+The student is expected to confer periodically with his or her advisor (at least twice each semester) regarding academic standing, early registration, or any other areas of concern.